InsightSoftwareConsortium/ITKThinShellDemons/README.md

 register a point set it is the fixed point set that is transformed to the moving point set domain and it is computationally more efficient to regularize on the fixed mesh.

-**The implementation currently supports the thin shell regularization.
-Missing features are a confidence matching weighting and geometric feature matching (currently only point distances are used).**

 ## Original version (TSHD)